wareya/BBAE/design.md

 Return type (i.e. the entire `returns <type>` bit) is optional (if missing, function does not return a value).
 Arguments are optional.
 Implementations may place a limit on the number of allowed arguments, but it must be at least 127.

+Function arguments are only visible to the implicit initial block.
+To access them from other blocks, they must either be stored in stack slots and loaded later, or passed as block arguments when jumping to the other block.

 ------

 Local stack space for stack variables is defined like: